Kushagra-2000/sql-vector-search-demo/README.md

 ---

-## Deployment
+## Resources Deployment

 ### One Click Deployment
-Automated deployment scripts are available in a separate [GitHub repository](https://github.com/Kushagra-2000/ARM_SQL_OpenAI):
+Automated deployment scripts are available in a separate [GitHub repository](https://github.com/Kushagra-2000/ARM_SQL_OpenAI) that will help to deploy required component.

 This includes ARM templates to provision:
 - Azure SQL DB